ai-foundations-project/How-humans-taught-machines-to-think/README.md

 ---

 ## 💡 Idea & Inspiration
-When I started learning AI, like most beginners, I got caught between extremes:
+When she started learning AI, like most beginners, she got caught between extremes:
 1. **High-level tutorials** — that hide the underlying mechanics.
 2. **Asking AI to learn AI** — this is so subjective and difficult for complex subjects.
 3. **Reading academic papers verbatim** — too difficult as they're packed with dense notations.

 All three approaches obscure intuition building.
-So I decided to begin with the history from the very beginning through the lens of those researchers who were conceptualizing AI for the past 70+ years.
+So she decided to begin with the history from the very beginning through the lens of those researchers who were conceptualizing AI for the past 70+ years.

 ---

 ## ✍️ Feedback & Contribution
 Your feedback to improve the reading experience or material in any way is the most valuable gift.
 Any words of encouragement will be equally appreciated.
-I also intend to write another book covering the next top 5 research papers.
-Should you want to contribute to the project, I'd love to hear from you.

-Please write to us at: [aifoundationsproject@gmail.com](mailto:aifoundationsproject@gmail.com)
+She plans to write another book covering the next top 5 research papers.
+Should you want to contribute to the project, please write to us at: [aifoundationsproject@gmail.com](mailto:aifoundationsproject@gmail.com)

 ---